Springbooter/SquareIt/README.md

     5. Made a table in "squareit" called "numbers" with two columns.
 First column named "id" as "BIGINT(8)", PK, NN, UQ, AI.
 The second column named "number" as "INT(11)", nn.
-  b) Works well to start/connect to.
+  2) Works well to start/connect to.
 Can insert values through queries in mySQL Workbench in the database "squareit" in its table 'numbers'.
 The columns are being filled with values.
-  c) Does not work well with the back-end.
+  3) Does not work well with the back-end.
 The database does not take in values from the back-end.
 Liquibase does not make its two own columns.
 The back-end does not connect to the database.